“The Republic Book I” by Plato

 T: The same thing.

-S: And the ignorant.
+S: & the ignorant.
 Wouldn’t he want to have more than knowledgeable or the ignorant?
-So the bad and ignorant will want more than the good and knowledgeable.
-Then the just is like the wise and good and the unjust like the evil and ignorant.
+So the bad & ignorant will want more than the good & knowledgeable.
+Then the just is like the wise & good, & the unjust like the evil & ignorant.

 Socrates basically has shot Thrasymachus’s theory apart.
 Thrasymachus is now on board with Socrates’s relative points of good/bad, just/unjust.
 The question still remains of what justice actually is.
 Socrates continues